top of page

 Today

-Although the address, name, and size of the school have changed dramatically since its founding, Father O’Reilly’s passion for education continues today with a long legacy of success in its wake,” said Jane Scupham, principal of Saint Paul’s Catholic School.
+Although the address, name, and size of the school have changed dramatically since its founding, Father O’Reilly’s passion for education continues today with a long legacy of success in its wake.

 Graduates of Saint Paul Catholic School have gone on to become physicians, teachers, attorneys, entrepreneurs, priests, and professionals in a diverse array of fields.
 Mindful of the importance of serving others, a value that their SPCS teachers helped instill in them, graduates also enrich the communities where they live by sharing their time and talents through volunteer and philanthropic endeavors.